kellyhe/Churn_Prediction_Spark/README.md

         - Accuracy

      c.
 Implement three methods to deal with the imbalanced class issue
-        * Over-sampling
+        - Over-sampling
-        * Under-sampling
+        - Under-sampling
-        * Balancing class weights
+        - Balancing class weights

      d.
 Conduct 3-fold cross-validation and parameter tuning to improve model performance

 ## Results <a name="results"></a>
-Linear Support Vector Machine has the best performance for churn prediction on the smaller subset (128MB) with a F1 Score of 0.933 and an accuracy of 96.7%, while the tuned Gradient-boosted Tree (GBT) model has the best performance on the full dataset (12GB) with a higher F1 Score of 0.934 and an accuracy of 97.0%.
+**The Linear Support Vector Machine model** has the best performance for churn prediction on the smaller subset (128MB) with a F1 Score of 0.933 and an accuracy of 96.7%, while **the tuned Gradient-boosted Tree (GBT) model** has the best performance on the full dataset (12GB) with a high **F1 Score of 0.934** and an **accuracy of 97.0%**.

 The GBT model also has high recall and precision rates.
 91.2% (recall) of true churners are found by the model, and 95.7% (precision) of users the model that predicts are churners are true churners.

-Unique Page Actions (upage_ct) and length of enrollment (enroll_days) are the top two features with high importance.
+**Unique Page Actions** (upage_ct) and **length of enrollment** (enroll_days) are the top two features with high importance.

 The analysis and results are best presented at the medium post [here](https://kellyhe214.medium.com/customer-churn-prediction-with-pyspark-on-aws-7b889a46e60c).

 ## Data Source, Acknowledgements<a name="source"></a>
 The simulated small subset (128MB) and the full dataset (12GB) used in this project are both provided by Udacity.
-Thank you for providing the user activity data that are so close to the real-world data collected by streaming music platforms.
+Thank you for providing the user activity data that are so close to the real-world data from streaming music service platforms.

 Full dataset stored on Amazon S3: "s3n://udacity-dsnd/sparkify/sparkify_event_data.json"